 Our ultimate destination that evening was a 50th in Kangaroo Point and we wanted to ride in style.
 Or like goofy motherfuckers with their green helmets on their heads and their pride flapping around behind them…

 What was found though, was Eleven.

 Eleven, twelve, martini apple pie…

-I think it’s worth noting that although I’ve been a Brisbanite for almost 20 years (cue sad story about the Yugoslav war and becoming a refugee and all that…) there are so many parts of my own city that I have never seen.
+Although I’ve been a Brisbanite for almost 20 years (cue sad story about the Yugoslav war and becoming a refugee and all that…) there are many parts of my own city that I have never seen.
 It’s actually embarrassing.

 So, when I started telling people about this amazing bar the Husband had taken me to, they would all look at me like I had just moved here from Yugoslavia.

 Eleven has been around for a while apparently, I have just been the couch sloth for so long, I hadn’t a clue that this little piece of heaven existed.

 And exist it did!

 This Apple Pie Martini was exactly what it promised it would be.
 It was delicious, it was cinnamony, it was full of hope and life and alcohol.